gsora/BatteryDaemon/README.md

     # to produce a debug build
     make
     # to produce a release build
     make release

 Then upload it via SSH to your device.

-A .deb package will be provided soon.
+A .deb package will be provided soon, while a sample log can be found [here](https://gist.github.com/peppelakappa/a57b4849813a4131902e).